cmwen/private-chat-hub-v3/docs/PRODUCT_VISION.md

 ### For Privacy-Conscious Users
 - **Complete data ownership** — local and self-hosted conversations never leave your control
 - **Full offline mode** — chat with on-device models anywhere, no internet required
-- **Data portability** — export your history in open formats, move it anywhere
+- **Portable plain-text history** — open your saved chats in any text editor, sync them with your own tools, and restore them on another device
 - **Per-conversation privacy** — choose local, self-hosted, or cloud for each conversation independently

 ### For AI Enthusiasts & Developers